-- AASB 2020-8: Amendments to Australian Accounting Standards Interest Rate Benchmark Reform Phase 2 (applicable for reporting periods commencing on or after 1 January 2021).
-Adoption of this standard is not expected to have a material impact. - AASB 2020-1: Amendments to Australian Accounting Standards Classification of Liabilities as Current or Non-Current (applicable for reporting periods commencing on or after 1 January 2022).
-Adoption of this standard is not expected to have a material impact. - AASB 2020-3: Amendments to Australian Accounting Standards Annual Improvements 2018-2020 and Other Amendments (applicable for reporting periods commencing on or after 1 January 2022).
+- AASB 2020-1: Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-Current (applicable for reporting periods commencing on or after 1 January 2022).
+Adoption of this standard is not expected to have a material impact.

+- AASB 2020-3: Amendments to Australian Accounting Standards - Annual Improvements 2018-2020 and Other Amendments (applicable for reporting periods commencing on or after 1 January 2022).
 Adoption of this standard is not expected to have a material impact.